 Town and Parish Councils have a limited range of powers but are consulted about, and can influence decisions on, a wide range of functions and services outside their control.
-Much of the Council’s work involves lobbying Harrogate Borough Council and North Yorkshire County Council on behalf of the Town.
-Knaresborough Town Council presently owns allotment land at Bilton Hall Drive and Stockwell Road, and also the Community Centre Knaresborough, (although the community centre is managed by Harrogate Borough Council).
+Much of the Council’s work involves lobbying North Yorkshire Council on behalf of the Town.
+Knaresborough Town Council presently owns allotment land at Bilton Hall Drive and Stockwell Road, and also the Community Centre Knaresborough, (although the community centre is managed by Brimhams Active).
 Knaresborough Town Councillors are also trustees for the King George V Playing Field.

 The Town Council meets in the Council Chamber on a Monday evening at 7.00pm, please follow the link for more information on our meeting dates and agenda.
 There are also several Committees and Working Groups, which meet regularly or whenever there is business to discuss.

 Knaresborough Town Council is funded by its Parish Precept which forms part of the Council Tax.
 This income is used to fund community projects, to provide small grants to local community groups as well as running the council office.